 Whether or not market-linked GIC rates are a good investment or not is based on which market-linked GICs you invest in and how much you’re choosing to invest.
 If the rates are good and you’re looking to use market-linked GICs as a part of your investment portfolio to reach your investment goals, then they can be a good idea.

 However, it’s not recommended that these types of GICs be your only investment.
-Before you invest, though, you should pay attention to your personal finance situation, past performance and time horizon, which will all affect your earning potential.
+Before you invest, though, you should pay attention to your personal financial situation, past performance and time horizon, which will all affect your earning potential.

 The Best Market-linked GICs